 The Third-Thursday Book Discussion Group meets the third Thursday of each month.
 Join us for spirited discussions of novels and non-fiction titles each month at 7:00 pm in Meeting Rooms C-D at the library.
-Books are provided in advance for each session.
+Books are provided in advance for each meeting.
 For further information, please contact Rosemary Mirsky at (248) 246-3715 or firstname.lastname@example.org.

-The Salter Center Group meets the third Monday of the month at 10:00 AM in the Senior Room of the Jack and Patti Salter Community Center, 1545 E. Lincoln.
+The Salter Center Book Discussion Group meets the third Monday of the month at 10:00 AM in the Senior Room of the Jack and Patti Salter Community Center, 1545 E. Lincoln.
 Join us for engaging book discussions of the titles below.
 Books are provided upon registration for each session.
 For further information, please contact librarian Matthew Day at (248) 246-3732 or email@example.com.

 August 20, 2018 Empire of the Summer Moon by S.C.
 Gwynne.
-2011.
-978.004 G S. C. Gwynne’s Empire of the Summer Moonspans two astonishing stories.
+(2011) 978.004 G S. C. Gwynne’s Empire of the Summer Moonspans two astonishing stories.
 The first traces the rise and fall of the Comanches, the most powerful Indian tribe in American history.
 The second entails one of the most remarkable narratives ever to come out of the Old West: the epic saga of the pioneer woman Cynthia Ann Parker and her mixed-blood son Quanah, who became the last and greatest chief of the Comanches.

-October 15, 2018 Secret Life of Violet Grant by Beatriz Williams.
-2015.
-FICTION W A story of love and intrigue that travels from Kennedy-era Manhattan to World War I Europe from the New York Times bestselling author of Along the Infinite Sea.
+September 17, 2018 Secret Life of Violet Grant by Beatriz Williams.
+(2015) FICTION W A story of love and intrigue that travels from Kennedy-era Manhattan to World War I Europe from the New York Times bestselling author of Along the Infinite Sea.

 November 19, 2018 Tea Girl of Hummingbird Lane by Lisa See.
-2018.
-FICTION S From #1 New York Times bestselling author Lisa See, “one of those special writers capable of delivering both poetry and plot” (The New York Times Book Review), a moving novel about tradition, tea farming, and the bonds between mothers and daughters.
+(2018) FICTION S From #1 New York Times bestselling author Lisa See, “one of those special writers capable of delivering both poetry and plot” (The New York Times Book Review), a moving novel about tradition, tea farming, and the bonds between mothers and daughters.

 December 17, 2018 Big Russ and Me, Father and Son: Lessons of Life by Tim Russert.
-2004.
-BIO RUSSERT Over the last two decades, before his death in 2008 at the age of 58, Tim Russert had become one of the most trusted and admired figures in American television journalism.
+(2004) BIO RUSSERT Over the last two decades, before his death in 2008 at the age of 58, Tim Russert had become one of the most trusted and admired figures in American television journalism.
 Throughout his career he spent time with presidents and popes, world leaders and newsmakers, celebrities and sports heroes, but one person stood out to him in terms of his strength of character, modest grace and simple decency—Russert's dad, Big Russ.